apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Baltimore Ravens vs. Pittsburgh Steelers game: How to watch, kickoff time and more**
+**It's 2009 Again: Apple is Apparently Reconsidering Making a TV**

-You can read more about it [here](https://sports.yahoo.com/baltimore-ravens-vs-pittsburgh-steelers-game-how-to-watch-kickoff-time-and-more-120133783.html).
+You can read more about it [here](https://www.macrumors.com/2024/11/17/apple-evaluating-a-tv-set-report/).

 ## Requirements
 - Python 3.8